troydg2000/machine-learning/README.md

 ## Machine Learning Scripts
-This repo exists to share super cool jupyter notebooks and spyder projects relating to machine learning that I have been working on over the years.
+This repo exists to store interesting jupyter notebooks and spyder projects relating to machine learning that I have been working on over the years.

 ## Deep Neural Network for Binary Classification
+This script is a jupyter notebook that implements a deep neural network using numpy, feel free to use the functions to train with your own data.